 Like intangible asset purchases and amortization, disposals are reported on the Intangible Asset Summary in the Reports tab:

 Two methods can be used when a disposed intangible asset is sold.
-The first is to post a receipt in Bank Transactions or Cash Transactions to Intangible assets and the specific asset’s subaccount prior to recording disposal.
+The first is to post a receipt in the Receipts & Payments tab to Intangible assets and the specific asset’s subaccount prior to recording disposal.
 This reduces the purchase cost balance, decreasing any loss on disposal.
 The second is to post the transaction to Intangible assets - loss on disposal after the fact.
 The net effects are the same.